colinl/colinl.github.io/_posts/2016-07-28-Configure-pi-as-headless-server.markdown

 ---

-Many Raspberry Pi systems are required to run without a display, keyboard or mouse, with programming and control of the Pi being achieved via a network connection.
+Many Raspberry Pi systems are required to run without a display, keyboard or mouse, with programming and control of the Pi being achieved from a PC via a network connection.
 This article describes how, starting from scratch, to setup your Pi (Zero upwards) to operate like this (i.e. as a Headless Server).